NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Introduction

-The rise of Automated Machine Learning (AutoML), especially Neural Architecture Search (NAS)~\cite{zoph2018learning,liu2018darts,cai2019once,wen2020neural} in the vision domain, sheds light in optimizing models of recommender systems.
-However, applying NAS to recommendation domain is much more challenging than vision domain because of the multi-modality in data and the heterogeneity in the architectures.
-For example, (1) in vision, inputs of building blocks are homogeneously 3D tensors, but recommender systems take in multi-modality features generating 2D and 3D tensors.
+The rise of Automated Machine Learning (AutoML), especially Neural Architecture Search (NAS)~\cite{zoph2018learning,liu2018darts,cai2019once,wen2020neural}, in the vision domain, sheds light in optimizing models of recommender systems.
+Weight-Sharing NAS (WS-NAS)~\cite{liu2018darts,cai2019once,bender2020can} is popularly adopted in vision domain to tackle the design of efficient vision models.
+However, applying weight-sharing NAS to recommendation domain is much more challenging than vision domain because of the multi-modality in data and the heterogeneity in architectures.
+For example, (1) in vision, inputs of building blocks in ~\cite{cai2019once,wang2020hat} are homogeneous 3D tensors, but recommender systems take in multi-modality features generating 2D and 3D tensors.
 (2) Vision models simply stack the same building blocks, and thus state-of-the-art NAS in vision converges to simply searching size configurations instead of architecture motifs, such as channel width, kernel sizes, and layer repeats~\cite{cai2019once,yu2020bignas}.
 However, recommendation models are heterogeneous with each stage of the model using a completely different building block~\cite{cheng2016wide,guo2017deepfm,lian2018xdeepfm,naumov2019deep}.
-(3) Vision models mainly use convolutional operator as the main building block while recommender systems are built over heterogeneous operators, such as, Fully-Connected layer, Gating, Sum, Dot-Product, Attention, etc.
+(3) Vision models mainly use convolutional operator as the main building block while recommender systems are built over heterogeneous operators, such as, Fully-Connected layer, Gating, Sum, Dot-Product, Multi-Head Attention, Factorization Machine, etc.